sipeed/sipeed_wiki/docs/hardware/en/lichee/RV/user.md

 It's not supported to use command line to connect network

-  Click System menu -> Preferenes -> Connman Settings，Enable Network Settings ，check whether the interface in the network property is wlan0.
+  Click System menu -> Preferences -> Connman Settings，Enable Network Settings ，check whether the interface in the network property is wlan0.
 Double click the network name and input WiFi password to connect wifi.

   ![](./../../../zh/lichee/assets/RV/wifi-1.jpg)